Srini2404/OnlineStore_Linux/README.md

 # This shall contain the codes for having to communicate between the server and the client.
 1 (Client->Server) - This shall be for Display all the products.
 2 (Client->Server) - This shall be for Display of his cart.

-3 (Clint -> Server) - This shall be for placing an order
+3 (Client -> Server) - This shall be for placing an order 4 (Client->Server) - This shall for editing the cart.

-4 (Client->Server) - This shall for editing the cart.
+5 (Client-> Server) - This is for the payment .
 1 (Direct Terminal in Admin prog) - Add a product

 2 (Direct Terminal in Admin prog) - Del a product